diptomahin/nextrade/README.md

   - Messaging System - Real-time messaging using WebSocket technology for immediate communication between buyers and sellers.
   - Payment Integration - Integration with Stripe for secure and efficient payment processing.
   - Admin Dashboard - Admins have a dashboard for user management, transaction monitoring, and policy enforcement.e
-  - Advertising Banner in home page and many more.
+  - Advertising Banner on the home page and many more.

 - **Trader Role(Dashboard)**
-  - Update profile information such as name, photo.
+  - Update profile information such as name, and photo.
   - Treaders can buy and sell assets and manage their assets.

 - **Admin Role(Dashboard)**
    - Platform administrators are responsible for managing users, and transactions, and enforcing policies.
    - Add another admin or moderator.
-   - See different kind of statics, like trader count chart, total transaction amount and user count chart.
+   - See different kinds of statics, like trader count chart, total transaction amount, and user count chart.

 - **Authentication:**
   - Gmail and Email/Password authentication system.
   - Implement JWT(Json Web Token) with private route.
   - Utilizes Firebase Authentication for secure user registration and login functionalities.

 - **Payment System:**
   - Seamless completion of purchases with the integrated Stripe payment system.
   - Confirm personal information and address details during the checkout process.

 - **Responsive Design:**
-  - Enjoy a seamless experience across various devices.
+  - Enjoy a seamless browsing experience across any device in the world.

 ## Technologies Used

  - **Frontend:** JavaScript, Next.js, React.js, Tailwind CSS and Material UI.
- - **Backend:** Node.js, Express.js.
+ - **Backend:** Node.js, Express.js, Socket.IO.
  - **Database:** MongoDB.
  - **Authentication:** Firebase Authentication with JWT.
 - **Host:** Vercel.